ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 This project explores forward voltage and the functionality of parallel circuits.

 ## Setup
-* 4 small LEDS rated for 0.02A
+* 4 small LEDS rated at 0.02A
-* 9 Volt Battery
+* 9V Battery
 * 4 x 1000Ω resistors
 * Multimeter